How to set up a streaming event

 The Check Stream Link is the link directly to your stream, and the Producer Link is a link you can share with your production team which will give them access to this page.

 When you activate your Start for 30 min test, you will see that the Primary and Backup Endpoints will contain the URL and Stream keys which you will need to input into your streaming software.
-Once the 30 minute test is over, these URLs and keys will expire, and the fields will show "not available yet" as above.
+Once the 30 minute test is over, these URLs and keys will expire, and the fields will show "not available yet".

 These fields will repopulate one hour before your event start time.
 Note that the Stream key and URL for your actual event will differ from your 30 min test.